-By Order dated October 6, 2010, the Supreme Judicial Court accepted the joint recommendation on Complaint Numbers 2007-89 and 2007-108 and publicly censured Judge Moriarty for violating General Laws Chapter 211C, Section 2(5)(b) and Canons 1A, 2A, 3B(2), 3B(5), and 3B(7) of the Code of Judicial Conduct (SJC Rule 3:09).
-Judge Moriarty is subject to conditions and further monitoring by the Commission for a period of up to two years from the effective date of the Court's Order.
+(8) As noted in the 2010 Annual Report, by Order dated October 6, 2010, the Supreme Judicial Court accepted the joint recommendation on Complaints Number 2007-89 and 2007-108 under Rule 13B and publicly censured Judge Diane E. Moriarty.
+Judge Moriarty was subject to conditions and further monitoring by the Commission for a period of one to two years from the date of the Court's Order.
+Upon successful completion of one year of conditions and monitoring, the Commission voted to close the period of monitoring in these two complaints.